Dmitri Nabokov

 Dmitri Vladimirovich Nabokov (Дми́трий Влади́мирович Набо́ков; May 10, 1934 – February 22, 2012) was an American opera singer and translator.
-Born in Berlin, he was the only child of Russian parents: author Vladimir Nabokov and his wife Vera; they emigrated to the United States from France in 1940.
+Born in Berlin, he was the only child of Russian parents: author Vladimir Nabokov and his wife Véra; they emigrated to the United States from France in 1940.
 He later was naturalized.
 In his later years, Nabokov translated many of his father's works into other languages, and served as the executor of his father's literary estate.

 Early life and education

 Dmitri Nabokov was born on May 10, 1934, in Berlin.
 He was the only child of Vladimir Nabokov and Véra Slonim Nabokov.
 Due to Nazi Germany's growing political and social repression, and the likelihood that the regime might target the family (his mother was Jewish), the family fled to Paris in 1937.
 With the Germans advancing into France, they emigrated to New York City by ship in 1940.
 Subsequently, Nabokov was raised in the Boston area during the years that his father both taught at Wellesley College and served as curator of lepidoptery at Harvard University's Museum of Comparative Zoology.
 When his father took a teaching job at Cornell University, Dmitri lived with his parents in Ithaca, New York.

 In 1951, Nabokov entered Harvard College, where he was a resident of Lowell House.
 Nabokov studied History and Literature.
 Although he scored high on the LSAT and was accepted to Harvard Law School (while still an undergraduate), Nabokov declined admission because he was searching for a vocation.
 Nabokov graduated cum laude in 1955.
 He studied singing (bass) for two years at the Longy School of Music.
 Nabokov joined the U.S. Army as an instructor in military Russian and as an assistant to a chaplain.